These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 10. Apalachicola

 WHERE TO STAY IN APALACHICOLA: The Gibson Inn is an absolutely stunning inn in Apalachicola.
 It has this unique historic vibe and the service is excellent.
-Click here to see the latest prices.

 11. Palm Beach